AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

     1. Prerequisites: `find k/java`

     2. Test case: `delete 1`<br>
-       Expected: First person in the filtered list is deleted from the address book.
+       Expected: First person in the filtered list is deleted from Mate.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

     3. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.